textiles-lab/parametric-sweater/README.md

 ## Acknowledgements

-We would like to thank Jenny Lin, Gabrielle Ohlson, Lea Albaugh and the rest of the Carnegie Mellon University Textiles Lab for their advice, guidance, and willingness to test and model our work.
+We thank Jenny Lin, Gabrielle Ohlson, Lea Albaugh and the rest of the Carnegie Mellon University Textiles Lab for their advice, guidance, and willingness to test and model our work.

+This material is based upon work partially supported by the National Science Foundation under an REU supplement to Grant No. 1955444.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.